BretFisher/udemy-docker-mastery/intro/play-with-docker/play-with-docker.md

   GitCommit:        de40ad0
 ```

 We'll get back two sets of versions, one for the "Client", which is the command-line binary we just ran, and one for the "Server", which is the Docker Engine background daemon that our Client talks to over the Docker API.
-In this case, the Docker Engine is running on the same machine as our Client, but it could also be running on a different machine, and we talk to it over TCP or SSH.
+In this case, the Docker Engine is running on the same machine as our Client, but it could also be running on a different machine, and we talk to it over Sockets, TCP, or SSH.

 ## Run an image from Docker Hub